emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-#  August 26th, 2020 (remote) Meetup
+# September 30th, 2020 (remote) Meetup

-Our next meetup is going to be on Wednesday, August 26th.
+Our next meetup is going to be on Wednesday, September 30th.
 It'll take place online again like last time on video chat.

 New to Emacs?
 Longtime elisp expert?
 Just want to know what this is all about?
 Come join us!

-We'll have one short talk about truecolor themes on terminal emacs, and impromptu presentations.
-Yours maybe?

 ### Location